How to Get Started with Travel Requests (For the Traveler)

 Employee Data Tab - Employee Information section, viewed as the Travel Coordinator:

 Indicates where reimbursement checks are sent if automated deposit to a bank account is not an option.
 Home Address is the default, but an an alternate address may be entered as set as the default for mailing reimbursement checks.
+The Send Payments To radial dial buttons in the section above control the mailing address used to print on mailed checks.

-ORGANIZATIONAL DATA
+2. ORGANIZATIONAL DATA (Tab)

 - Does your profile show as "Valid for Expenses? = Yes"